 - Kedamono Damono: Haruki gets a night job as a miko in his female form to earn some money so he can buy a gift to Konatsu.
 But his partner as miko is also in love with him, and since she does not know the facts she wonders if the good looking girl she is working together with really is the cousin of Haruki as she was told.

 - Mangaka Haruka Fukushima noticed in the afterword that one could say that she only made this story to draw Haruki as a miko.

-- Mao-chan: Alien spies Yuriko and Chinami have disguised themselves as mikos to get people at the shrine to get people to touch one of their cute animals (a big sheep in case) promising them that their first dream of the year will come true.
-But touching the sheep in reality put people into sleep.
-Which soon gives Kagome her hands full since she is the only one of the defence forces not to touch the sheep.
+- Mao-chan: Alien spies Yuriko and Chinami have disguised themselves as mikos to get people at the shrine to get people to touch one of their cute animals (a big sheep in this case) promising them that their first dream of the year will come true.
+But touching the sheep in reality puts people to sleep.
+Which soon leaves Kagome with her hands full since she is the only one of the defence forces not to touch the sheep.

 - W Juliet: Makoto celebrates New Year's Eve at Ito's family.
-Problems however fast ensue when Ito gets her beloved Wholesome Crossdresser to dress like as the boy he is.
+Problems however quickly ensue when Ito gets her beloved Wholesome Crossdresser to dress as the boy he is.

-- Keroro Gunsou had a manga chapter where the platoon decides to hold an all night party whilst the Sarge builds one of his Gundam models...except he uses solvent based glue which won't dry fast enough and makes obnoxious fumes when you try to hair dry it, so with the plan of watching the sun rise over his new model nixed they all engage in drinking alcohol and making wishes for the New Year.
+- Sgt.
+Frog had a manga chapter where the platoon decides to hold an all night party whilst the Sarge builds one of his Gundam models... except he uses solvent based glue which won't dry fast enough and makes obnoxious fumes when you try to hair dry it, so with the plan of watching the sun rise over his new model nixed they all engage in drinking alcohol and making wishes for the new year.
 It does not end well...

 - The anime adaptation of the episode had the characters (including the Narrator) wish everyone a happy new year.
 We then saw the Platoon playing various games (abusing Giroro in the process) and have an evening party... which also does not go well (to the extent Dororo is grateful he has been forgotten).